San Francisco

 Taking a page out of the American playbook, The University of Western Australia (UWA) and AIM WA are collaborating on an International Study Tour providing participants with an immersive learning environment.

-Open to UWA Master of Business Administration (MBA) students, business leaders and executives, it will offer a chance to see what building a business from the ground up looks like in one of the world’s most recognised entrepreneurial and innovation hubs.
+Open to UWA Master of Business Administration (MBA) students, business leaders and executives, it will offer a chance to experience what building a business from the ground up looks like in one of the world’s most recognised entrepreneurial and innovation hubs.

 “A lot of our students are born and raised in Perth, and they have spent their entire career in Perth,” Dr Crompton said.